Data-driven modeling of rotation curves with artificial neural networks: Results

 To highlight the peculiar characteristics of the previously reported groups, we examined a galaxy from each one of them.

-\begin{itemize} \item The galaxy NGC3621, from Group A, exhibits a HI distribution characterized by a regularly rotating disk, with its stellar distribution modeled using a single disk.
-Both parametric models (considered in this work) and neural reconstruction effectively capture the overall shape of the rotation curve.
+\begin{itemize} \item The galaxy NGC3621, from Group A, exhibits an HI distribution characterized by a regularly rotating disk, with its stellar distribution modeled using a single disk.
+Both parametric models (considered in this work) and neural reconstruction effectively capture the overall shape of the rotation curve, showing the expected behavior of a regular system.
 Nevertheless, discrepancies arise in the innermost parts of the galaxy, where the velocity is predominantly influenced by the stellar component.
 In this region, the neural reconstruction tends to over-predict the velocity, resulting in a greater deviation from the data compared to the corresponding parametric models. \item From Group B, we select the galaxy NGC5055, for which the parametric models suggest the existence of two exponential disks to accurately describe its stellar luminosity.
-This assumption exactly holds when $\Upsilon_{\star}$ is fixed, resulting in two different values: one for the inner region and a second one for the outer region (that actually overestimates the RC in the inner region).
+This assumption is fully satisfied when $\Upsilon_{\star}$ is fixed, resulting in two different values: the first for the inner region and the second for the outer region, which overestimates the RC in the inner region.
 However, when considering parametric models with two free $\Upsilon_{\star}$ parameters, undesirable values are obtained for the outer component, so its value is set to zero by hand.
-This discrepancy explains the significant difference between these models.
-On the other hand, the neural reconstruction is capable of capturing the overall trend of the global rotation curve, except for the innermost radii where it predicts higher velocities than observed.
-Consequently, its MSE with the data increases in this region. \item From Group C, we select the galaxy NGC3521, whose mass profiles indicate that its stellar component, characterized by a single exponential disk \ref{eq:exponential_profile}, significantly contributes to the total distribution of matter and, consequently, to the overall RC.
+This discrepancy explains the significant difference between the MSE of these models.
+In contrast, the neural reconstruction captures the overall trend of the global rotation curve, but remains slightly below the observed data across most radii, after overshooting at the very center.
+Consequently, its MSE with the data increases in this region.
+This behavior may indicate that the disk–halo decomposition in NGC5055 is not uniquely defined, since the ANN reproduces the curve without resorting to either unphysical stellar contributions or an excessively massive dark halo. \item From Group C, we select the galaxy NGC3521, whose mass profiles indicate that its stellar component, characterized by a single exponential disk (Eqn. \ref{eq:exponential_profile}), significantly contributes to the total distribution of matter and, consequently, to the overall RC.
 Regarding parametric models, when $\Upsilon_{\star}$ is fixed, the stellar component prominently dominates and dictates the global shape of the RC, the high value of this mass-to-light ratio leads to an over-prediction in the velocity in the inner part, which is what causes the high MSE value of this model.
-In contrast, the parametric model with $\Upsilon_{\star}$ free does not over-predict the inner region; instead, it requires dark matter to fit the data at all radii.
-This causes the DM, whose contribution does not decay, to begin to dominate the global trend of the RC at a radius of approximately 10 kpc.
+On the other hand, the parametric model with $\Upsilon_{\star}$ free does not over-predict the inner region; instead, it requires dark matter to fit the data at all radii.
+This causes the DM, whose contribution does not decay, to dominate the global trend of the RC at a radius of approximately 10 kpc.
 As a result, beyond this radius, the parametric curve remains relatively constant.
 However, for this model, a slight overprediction is observed at large radii, which although not as dramatic, still contributes to the high MSE of this model.
 On the other hand, given the availability of data points at various distances for this galaxy, neural reconstruction achieves high accuracy in mimicking the observational data at all different radii without needing to make assumptions regarding the mass profiles.
 This results in a small MSE between the non-parametric reconstruction and the observational data. \end{itemize}